samsquire/eventually-consistent-mesh/README.md

 If there is a split brain, then a server shall report a different value for that split.

-# node_history
+# node_history.py

 Creates a `hash` of the data and creates a trail of the data that originated from.
+I am yet to create a visualization of the trail of data.

+# node_bank.py

+Generates random `withdraw`als and `deposit` events and applies them to a balance.
+Every node in the cluster should agree on the final balance.

+The problem is that any decision based on a balance could be cancellable.